-Valerie is the award-winning author of 8 books, and is the co-founder of Eight Step Recovery – Using The Buddha’s Teaching to Overcome Addiction, an alternative to the 12 steps programs for addiction.
-Since the publication of the book by Windhorse Publications in 2013, it has won the Best USA Book awards 2014 and Best International book Award 2015 in the self motivational and self help category.
-Eight Step Meetings are now taking place in the UK, USA, Canada, Mexico, India and Finland.
+Valerie is the award-winning author of 8 books, and the co-author and co-founder of Eight Step Recovery: Using The Buddha’s Teaching to Overcome Addiction.
+Since its publication, it has won the Best USA Book Award 2014 and Best International Book Award 2015 in the self motivational and self help category.
+Eight Step Recovery offers an alternative to the 12 step program for addiction.
+Eight Step meetings are now taking place in the UK, USA, Canada, Mexico, India and Finland.